khinsen/re-multif/README.md

 The network's reaction parameters do not change and are separately loaded from [src/parameters/network.mat](src/parameters/network.mat).

 To reproduce our experiments, make sure `octave` is installed and has access to the aforementioned packages, `python3` is also required.
-The script [experiments.py](experiments.py) drives the execution of the simulations and figure generation.
+The script [experiments.py](experiments.py) drives the execution of all simulations and figure generation, so it takes a while to complete.
 It uses the `pdfcrop` command line tool to trim pdf whitespaces, so that is needed as well.
 After all is ready, simply run: